tdpg20232a/final-project-bali-aga/Design.md

 2. **Statistical Analysis**: Conduct statistical analyses to compare user engagement, comprehension, retention, and usability between the non-interactive and interactive VR museums.

 #### Reporting
 1. **Results Interpretation**: Interpret the results in the context of the study's hypotheses.
+This will be conducted after all of the result of dependent variables is gathered
 2. **Reporting**: Prepare a detailed report of the findings, including statistical outcomes and implications for future VR museum designs.

 ```mermaid